AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/id-sync-file-based.md

 *`UUID`* `<tab>` *`UUID`* `<tab>` *`UUID`* `<tab>` *`UUID`*

-The file contains user IDs (UUID).
+The file contains user IDs ([!DNL UUID]).
 In each row, separate the IDs with a tab.
 The following example shows a properly formatted ID file.
 Your contents could look similar.

 ```
 abc123 def456 ghi789 xyz987
 ```

-## Synchronization Matches DPUUIDs to UUIDs {#section_41255CCDC02440C285C03E8001FB7E90}
+## Synchronization Matches [!UICONTROL DPUUID]s to [!UICONTROL UUID]s {#section_41255CCDC02440C285C03E8001FB7E90}

 The purpose of an ID sync file is to sync the [DPUUIDs](../../../reference/ids-in-aam.md#reference_D55EC67D86664B7499F3257BB870FEC8) from your own Data Sources with [!DNL Audience Manager] UUIDs.
-Synchronization maps the DPUUIDs from the master DPID and its related DPIDs to the [!DNL Audience Manager] UUIDs.
+Synchronization maps the [!DNL DPUUID]s from the master [!DNL DPID] and its related [!DNL DPID]s to the [!DNL Audience Manager] [!DNL UUID]s.
 Where you put the IDs in the file name and body determines how these identifiers are mapped to each other.
 For example, take the two sample files shown here:

 * **File 1:** `adobe_id_0_12345_1476312152.sync`